Mopsgamer/draqun/CONTRIBUTING.md

 ## Releasing

+> [!NOTE]
+> You should be a repository owner or have write access to create a release.

-You can create new releases and git tag automatically based on commits, using GitHub workflow manual execution (dispatch).
+You can create new releases and git tag automatically based on commits or custom release type, using GitHub workflow manual execution (dispatch).

-You can also use deno task to create a release from your machine (it is not recommended):
+You can also use deno task to create a release from your machine, but it is not
+recommended:

 ```bash
 deno task release